devspace-sh/devspace/docs/pages/deployment/charts.md

 title: Configure Helm charts
 ---

-By default, DevSpace.cli will copy the DevSpace Helm chart into the folder `chart/` within your project when you run `devspace init`.
+By default, DevSpace CLI will copy the DevSpace Helm chart into the folder `chart/` within your project when you run `devspace init`.
 This chart is highly customizable and will make it much easier for you to get an enterprise-grade, scalable and secure deployment of your application running on Kubernetes.

 See the following cusomization guides to:
 - [Add packages to your Helm chart (e.g. database)](../charts/packages)